 Know the Laws: New York

-You may have a right to seek justice from your abuser through the court system where you live.
+You may have a right to seek justice from the abuser through the court system where you live.
 When people are injured by others, they are permitted to seek what the law refers to as "damages," in the form of money, for such things as medical bills, lost wages or employment, physical and emotional pain and suffering, and, in some cases, to punish the abuser.

 Each state has its own laws on these subjects, but, for the most part, they are very similar when it comes to injuries from abuse.
 To do this, you will most likely need the help of a lawyer.
 Some lawyers will take a case like this for a "contingency fee" (also known as a "contingent fee.")
 That means the lawyer doesn't get paid unless you win in court, and then s/he takes some percent of your winnings, usually a third, of whatever damages the judge orders.
 However, sometimes the judge will order the defendant to pay for your attorney's fees.

 If your damages are below a certain amount, you may be able to file on your own in small claims court.
 Small claims court is a less formal type of court, and many people are able to go to small claims court without the help of an attorney.